For the longest time I wished my family wanted to eat beans.

 My husband surprised me several years ago and gave me a Blendtec for my birthday.
 I admit, it’s not the cheapest blender in town BUT it’s well worth every single penny.
 We’ve had it for 4 years not without any issues, and considering we use it on a near daily basis, that’s saying a lot!

 If you don’t have a high powered blender, I recommend using a food processor to help get a smooth consistency with the hummus.

 Chocolate Hummus Recipe

-- ½ cup cooked garbanzo beans* (how to soak and cook dry beans) OR 1 can of garbanzo beans, strained and rinsed 3 times
+- 1½ cup cooked garbanzo beans* (how to soak and cook dry beans) OR 1 can of garbanzo beans, strained and rinsed 3 times

 - 3½ - 4 Tbsp maple syrup